 It’s easy to see why there was so much buzz about the dress, custom-designed by Alexander McQueen’s creative director, Sarah Burton.
 With its lengthy train and sweet lace sleeves, the dress was fit for a princess.
 But she wore another wedding dress that day that escaped all the media attention.
-(Find out the perfume Kate Middleton wore on her wedding day.)

 For her reception, Kate wanted to slip into something a little more comfortable.
 But instead of going for a casual white dress, she went full-on wedding mode again—but with something a bit easier to move in.
 Here are some other tiny details you probably missed about Prince William and Kate’s wedding.

 Kate’s second dress of the day was by the same designer as the first.
 After all, why mess with a good thing?
-(She clearly used that same idea during these 18 times Princess Diana and Kate Middleton dressed alike.)

 To keep warm in the 60-some-degree weather, Kate pulled on a furry shrug.
-On anyone else it might have ruined the look, but the Duchess looked stunning as ever.
+On anyone else, it might have ruined the look, but the Duchess looked stunning as ever.
 Not that her wedding was the only time she was a fashion icon—learn the trick Kate Middleton uses when repeating outfits.